-Evie has a successful practice that spans the full range of property litigation, with particular strength in cases which involve an insolvency, company or commercial element.
+Evie has a successful practice that spans the full range of commercial Chancery and property litigation.
+She has a particular strength in property cases with insolvency, company or commercial elements.

 Evie’s practice is focused on property litigation, covering a broad range of residential and commercial property cases.
 Her experience covers landlord and tenant cases, leasehold enfranchisement, party walls, easements, trusts, and cases involving security interests.

 Recent experience includes:

 - Advising on a number of COVID-19 related cases, including those relating to the enforceability of covenants during the period, frustration of leases, and recovery of rent and other arrears in light of various moratoria.

 - Acting for the Chief Land Registrar in Longe v Chief Land Registrar EWHC 1517 (Ch), a successful application for summary judgment against a claim for Norwich Pharmacal relief and/or that the Land Registry had been involved in an unlawful means conspiracy and collusion.

 - Acting for the successful respondent in Dao v Falmouth House Ltd EWHC 609 (Ch), an appeal against a master’s decision striking out a claim under the Arbitration Act 1996 on the basis that the claim form had been served out of time and the test in CPR r.7.6(3) had not been met.